Brunei Passes Law To Make Gay Sex Punishable By Stoning To Death

-While most of the world moves forward with equal marriage rights and recognizing people who identify as a different gender than the one they were assigned at birth, the are some corners of the Earth where people and countries are insisting on taking steps backwards in this regard.
+While most of the world moves forward with equal marriage rights and recognizing people who identify as a different gender than the one they were assigned at birth, there are some corners of the Earth where people and countries are insisting on taking stepbackwardds in this regard.

-The small Asian nation of Brunei is one of them, apparently, According to CNN, Brunei has just passed laws surrounding gay sex, and they’re not of the variety you would expect in 2019.
+The small Asian nation of Brunei is one of them, apparently.
+According to CNN, Brunei has just passed laws surrounding gay sex, and they’re not of the variety you would expect in 2019.
 Rather than embracing people of any sexuality, the country has decided to pass even stricter laws surrounding the practice of physical intimacy between two men or two women.

 As of April 3, any individuals caught partaking in gay sex can be stoned to death, according to the new law.
 The legislation went a step further, stating that “the punishment will be witnessed by a group of Muslims.”